FOREX-Help for Aussie dollar from China, oil

 "As expected, the authorities have put a halt to things

-London-based hedge fund said.
-"A lot of people were hurt by the
+London-based hedge fund.
+"A lot of people were hurt by the ECB